FDio/vpp/docs/gettingstarted/developers/index.rst

 The Developers section covers the following areas:

-* Building VPP
+* Describes how to build different types of VPP images
+* Explains how to run VPP with and without GDB, with some GDB examples
+* Describes the steps required to get a patch reviewed and merged
-* Describes the components of the four VPP layers
+* Describes the VPP software architecture and identifies the associated four VPP layers
+* Describes the different components that are associated with each VPP layer
-* How to Create, Add, Enable/Disable features
+* Explains how to Create, Add, Enable/Disable different ARC features
-* Discusses different aspects of Bounded-index Extensible Hashing (bihash)
+* Discusses different aspects of Bounded-index Extensible Hashing (bihash), and how it is used in database lookups
+* Describes the different types of API support and how to integrate a plugin

 .. toctree::
    :maxdepth: 2